lin6echo/Linux/LinuxFoundationXLFS101x.md

 </center>
 </div>

-### Example of Creating a Temporary File and Directory
+<b> Example of Creating a Temporary File and Directory

 Sloppiness in creation of temporary files can lead to real damage, either by accident or if there is a malicious actor.
 For example, if someone were to create a symbolic link from a known temporary file used by root to the /etc/passwd file, like this: